7 Beauty Brands That Nailed Inclusivity in 2017

 Make Up For Ever

 In March, a slew of standout beauties, including “Melanin Goddess” Khoudia Diop and blogger Jessica Wang, teamed up for Make Up For Ever’s “Blend In, Stand Out” campaign.
 The brand, whose 40-shade range Ultra HD Foundation is a cult favorite, brought these influencers together to “create their own rules of diversity and inspire others to do the same.
-The ads, which featured each person individually and as a collection, proved that the brand’s products are inclusive of all shades and styles.
+The ads, which featured each person individually and as a collection, proved that the brand’s products truly do include all shades and styles.

 Glossier

-Our favorite millennial pink brand has never made a big deal out of featuring women of all shapes and sizes.
-2017 was no different.
-Besides the debut of its first-ever fragrance “Glossier You,” the start-up brand also launched a breathtaking campaign for its Body Hero products, which featured a diverse range of body types; from the then-pregnant Olympian Swin Cash Canal to model Paloma Elsesser (who is also a part of the Fenty Beauty crew).
-By including all of these women in its advertising, Glossier showed that you don’t need to look a certain way to use their products; all are welcome!
+Our favorite millennial pink brand has never made a big deal out of featuring women of all shapes and sizes, and 2017 was no different.
+Besides the debut of its first-ever fragrance, “Glossier You,” the start-up also launched a breathtaking campaign for its Body Hero products, which featured a diverse range of body types, from the then-pregnant Olympian Swin Cash Canal to model Paloma Elsesser (who’s also a part of the Fenty Beauty crew).
+By featuring all these women in its ads, Glossier showed that you don’t need to look a certain way to use their products; rather, all are welcome.

-We can’t wait to see what all of these brands do in 2018.
+We can’t wait to see what all of these all-star brands do in 2018.